Tribein/OraPerfStats/sql/README.md

-Script to create clickhouse schema
+Scripts to create clickhouse schema